Do your employees have the skills your organisation will need for the future of work?

-Why Now’s the Time to Invest in Upskilling at Your Company
+Why Now is the Time to Invest in Upskilling at Your Company

 L&D job openings are on the rise as organizations invest in upskilling to achieve long-term growth goals.
-Here are a few reasons to prioritize upskilling now:
+Here are a few reasons to prioritise upskilling now:

 Upskilling Can Drive Recruitment and Retention

 In a competitive job market, upskilling opportunities can help you close candidates and retain current team members.
 Upskilling is a way to offer prospective and current employees a clear path for progression in title, responsibilities and salary, which in turn could mean less money and time spent on recruitment.
 Have a current job opening that you’re struggling to fill?
 With an upskilling program in place, you can include that on the job listing to increase candidate engagement and applications.

 Team members often have diverse skills, skills gaps and zones of genius.
 Improve the likelihood of your upskilling program succeeding by including employee-driven options in your upskilling strategy.

 Many companies offer an L&D stipend to create opportunities for team members to grow.
 In 2017, Buffer announced a $20 per month stipend.
 In 2019, the company surveyed team members to understand why the program wasn’t being used and made two changes.
 It increased the amount offered to $800+ per year and broadened coverage to include coaching, courses, certifications and subscriptions.
 D2L offers each employee $4,000 per year to spend on external continuing education.
 Since launching in 2021, uptake in professional development is already two times the Canadian national average, with 22% of D2L’s 1,100 employees registering for courses.
 People aren’t stopping after the first one either.
 Over 50% of employees have completed their first courses and signed up for others.

 Upskilling Can Close Skills Gaps